The Role of Data Cap in Optimal Two-part Network Pricing: Model

-Theorem \ref{theorem:equilibrium} states that under minor assumptions of the demand (Assumption \ref{ass:discount}) and congestion (Assumption \ref{ass:congestion_function}), the existence of a market equilibrium can be guaranteed.
-Besides, the normal providers always have lower congestion levels than \(q_0\) of the free provider under equilibrium; otherwise, no user would use the normal providers.
-When the market consists only one normal provider, the equilibrium is unique.
+Theorem \ref{theorem:equilibrium} states that under minor assumptions of the demand (Assumption \ref{ass:discount}) and congestion (Assumption \ref{ass:congestion_function}), the existence of market equilibrium can be guaranteed. {The first property shows that when the market has only two normal providers, the providers' congestion levels have the same changing direction (i.e., both increase or both decrease) as the market shifts from an equilibrium to another equilibrium.} The second property tells that when the market has only one normal provider, it has a unique equilibrium.
 For this case, we denote \(I\) as the provider and define \(\mathcal{I} = \{I\}\).
-The next theorem shows how its congestion level varies when its pricing strategy $\theta_I$ and capacity $c_I$ change, or other providers enter the market to compete.
+The next theorem shows how its congestion level varies when its pricing strategy $\theta_I$ and capacity $c_I$ change, or other providers enter the market.